Thires/SimuCoin/README.md

 If simucoins are available to be claimed, they will be claimed when you login with the plugin.

-This can be set so that when you login the GUI will pop open for you to claim #trigger {^Welcome to DragonRealms} {#put /sca} or #put /scall
+This #trigger {^Welcome to DragonRealms} {#put /sca} or #put /scall can be used so when logging in it will check any saved accounts in the xml.